c3lang/c3-web/src/content/docs/Language Overview/types.md

 ## Typedef - Distinct type definitions

-`typedef` creates a new type, that has the same properties as the original type but is distinct from it.
-It cannot implicitly convert into the other type using the syntax `typedef <name> = <type>`
+In C3, unlike C, `typedef` creates a new type that has the same properties as the original type but is distinct from it.
+The resulting type cannot implicitly convert into the type upon which it was based, except via assignments to literals (thus preventing the need to cast every initialization).
+Such implicit conversion of literals for ease of use applies not only to primitives but also to aggregate types such as struct literals (e.g. `(Vec2){1, 2}`).

+The syntax for declaring `typedef`s is `typedef <NewType> = <old_type>`.
+Also, user defined types in C3 must use "PascalCase", for the sake of consistency and ease of recognition by tooling and reducing inconsistencies between codebases.
+For example:

 ```c3
 typedef MyId = int;